 There are two means by which environmental CSOs try to influence the state and policymaking.
 The first is through direct or indirect communication with the state.
-The Ministry of environment is one of the most likely targets for environmental CSOs.
-MINENV1 pointed out to how the Ministry of Environment invites environmental CSOs to the steering committee of one of the projects- whose structure was similar to other ministry projects- with other candidates such as UTICA and CONECT being also invited.
+The Ministry of Environment is one of the most likely targets for environmental CSOs.
+MINENV1 pointed out how the Ministry of Environment invites environmental CSOs to the steering committee of one of the projects - the structure of which was similar to other ministry projects - with other candidates such as UTICA and CONECT also invited.
 Environmental CSOs have, however, only one vote out of 19 votes.
-HBS1 affirmed that the state often invite environmental CSOs to different events and listen to their recommendations.
-The process, however, is less institutionalized, depend on the minister in office, and is rather likely to be more informal Moreover, discussions with environmental CSOs often fit window dressing purposes to appease donors.
+HBS1 affirmed that the state often invites environmental CSOs to different events and listens to their recommendations.
+The process, however, is less institutionalized, depends on the minister in office, and is likely to be more informal.
+Moreover, discussions with environmental CSOs often fit optics purposes to appease donors.
 CSOs also used to communicate with parliamentarians.
-Yet, this route was no longer possible after the disbandment of the parliament and the suspension of constitutional political mechanisms after the 25th of July 2021.
+Yet, this route was no longer possible after the disbandment of the parliament and the suspension of constitutional political mechanisms after 25 July 2021.
 Another possible but indirect route of communication is through international donors who often listen to the assessment of environmental CSOs.
-This indirect route also became less possible with the rise of the nationalist (populist) rhetoric in the post-25th of July 2021 political scene.
+This indirect route also became less possible with the rise of the nationalist (populist) rhetoric in the post-2 July 2021 political scene.
 Together with claims of defending national sovereignty from foreign influence, CSOs are increasingly facing repressive laws against their activities.
-At any case, the interviewee's account suggests that environmental CSOs' influence on policymaking is rather limited, whether because the state functionaries lack the capacity to effectively conduct a real partnership in policymaking with civil society or their willingness to formulate policies more independently from CSOs while at the same time maintaining CSO participation to appease international development cooperation partners and donors.
+In any case, the interviewee's account suggests that environmental CSOs' influence on policymaking is rather limited, either because the state functionaries lack the capacity to effectively conduct a real partnership in policymaking with civil society, or due to their willingness to formulate policies more independently from CSOs while at the same time maintaining CSO participation to appease international development cooperation partners and donors.

-The second route for environmental CSOs to influencing the state is more confrontational through social protest and litigation.
+The second route for environmental CSOs to influence the state is more confrontational through social protest and litigation.
 An FTDES report pointed out that social protest because of environmental issues was insignificant before the revolution and grew exponentially thereafter.
 Before 2011, social protests had focused mainly on social welfarist agendas.
-In post-Revolution Tunisia, police repression was no longer used against such protest as it had been the case under Ben Ali.
-Environmental social protest has also coincided with a rising awareness on environmental issues.
-It took also different forms, such as demonstrations, set-ins, and litigation which protestors won sometimes against violating industries, even when the rulings were not sometimes implemented (e.g.: the Menich Msab campaign) (Labiadh & Gaaloul, 2022).
+In post-revolution Tunisia, police repression was no longer used against such protest as it had been the case under Ben Ali.
+Environmental social protests have also coincided with rising awareness of environmental issues.
+They also took different forms, such as demonstrations, sit-ins, and litigation that protestors sometimes won against violating industries, even when the rulings were not always implemented (e.g., the Menich Msab campaign) (Labiadh and Gaaloul, 2022).

 On the other hand, the state also seemed incapable of enforcing environmental regulations, especially at the peripheries.
-According to FTDES1, local governments- baladyat- have limited power.
+According to FTDES1, local governments (baladyat) have limited power.
 The law gives them rights and obligations, but they do not get enough funding.
 They also show little concern for environmental issues in their implemented projects.
-The irony is that even Green technologies seem to be responsible also for some of the HSH to local communities.
-FTDES1 pointed to the Bourg Salhi project, where wind mills were placed too near to homes and damaged the agriculture activity of the local community.
+The irony is that even green technologies seem to be responsible for some of the HSH in local communities.
+FTDES1 pointed to the Bourg Salhi project, where windmills were placed too near to homes and damaged the agricultural activity of the local community.

-The second factor affecting sustainability in Tunisia in an indirect way is the overall problematic conditions facing innovation and technology upgrading, including Green Technology, in the country.
-International and EU organizations channeled and provided much assistance to realize a better business climate that should have encouraged innovation and technological upgrading, including the adoption of more environmentally-friendly technologies.
-Nevertheless, the market remained restrictive for the growth of SMEs in many industrial sectors (Mouelhi & Ferchichi, 2017).
+The second factor indirectly affecting sustainability in Tunisia is the overall problematic conditions facing innovation and technology upgrading, including green technology, in the country.
+International and EU organizations channeled and provided much assistance to realize a better business climate that should have encouraged innovation and technological upgrading, including the adoption of more environmentally friendly technologies.
+Nevertheless, the market remained restrictive for the growth of SMEs in many industrial sectors (Mouelhi and Ferchichi, 2017).